orchestral/orchestra/README.md

 [![Build Status](https://secure.travis-ci.org/orchestral/orchestra.png?branch=master)](http://travis-ci.org/orchestral/orchestra)

+## Using with Laravel 4

+This repository is an only used for Laravel 3.
+Please refer to [Orchestra Platform 2](https://github.com/orchestral/platform) to use it with Laravel 4.

 ## Installation

 Orchestra Platform is best installed in a clean Laravel environment, due to the facts it require to create `users` table and administrator account during installation.